MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-comment.md

 [!INCLUDE [power-bi-service-new-look-include](../includes/power-bi-service-new-look-include.md)]

 Add a personal comment or start a conversation about a dashboard or report with your colleagues.
-The **comment** feature is just one of the ways a *consumer* can collaborate with others.
+The **comment** feature is just one of the ways a *business user* can collaborate with others.

 ![comments video](media/end-user-comment/comment.gif)

 > [!NOTE]
-> Collaborating with others, including adding comments to shared reports, requires a Power BI Pro or Premium license.
+> Collaborating with others, including adding comments to shared reports, requires a Power BI Pro license or for the content to be hosted in Power BI Premium capacity.
 [Which license type do I have?](end-user-license.md)

 ## How to use the Comments feature
 Comments can be added to an entire dashboard, to individual visuals on a dashboard, to a report page, to a paginated report, and to individual visuals on a report page.
 Add a general comment or a comment targeted at specific colleagues.